Executive Summary: The Bottom Line for Firms in 2026

 2. Conflict Checking

 Efficient conflict checking is critical for both large firms and solo practitioners.
 Tools like Clearspire automate this process, ensuring compliance and mitigating the risk of costly malpractice claims.
-For a solo attorney, investing in such a tool can be a game-changer, significantly reducing the time spent on administrative tasks.
+For a solo attorney, investing in such a tool can be a significant upgrade, significantly reducing the time spent on administrative tasks.

 Trust accounting is a regulatory requirement that can be a pain point if not handled correctly.
 Platforms like Smokeball and MyCase automate IOLTA trust accounting, minimizing errors and ensuring compliance.
 This not only protects the firm's reputation but also prevents potentially severe financial penalties.